Baikal (drink)

-Baikal (Russian: Байкал) is a Soviet (now Russian), non-alcoholic beverage of dark-brown colour.
+Baikal (Russian: Байкал) is a Soviet non-alcoholic beverage of dark-brown colour, developed as an alternative to Coca-Cola.
 The beverage's basis is water, but it also contains extracts of natural herbs, sugar, citric acid, and carbon dioxide.
 The natural herbs and extracts utilized typically include black tea extract, Siberian ginseng, cardamom oil, eucalyptus oil, lemon oil, liquorice, St. John's wort and laurel.

 History

 Baikal's production started in 1969.
 It was developed as a Soviet alternative to Coca-Cola.

 The drink was developed with the Moscow 1980 Summer Olympics in mind, as Western soda companies did not operate in the USSR at that time.
 It successfully reached its goal of becoming the official drink of those Summer Olympics.
 The drink was named after Lake Baikal, as a symbol of purity and unique nature.
 Baikal's formula was redesigned after Pepsi Cola entered production in the USSR in 1973.

+The recipe for the drink “Baikal” had the following composition:

+treated drinking water, white crystalline sugar, citric acid (acidity regulator);